Graduate Teaching Fellowship Postings

 The process of assigning a qualified graduate student to this position is outlined in the Collective Agreement between the Public Service Alliance of Canada (PSAC) and Queen’s University.
 Applications will be reviewed, and the position allocated in reference to candidates’ teaching and academic experience as it applies to the course subject field and in reference to the candidates’ priority for a Graduate Teaching Fellowship as specified by the Collective Agreement.

-Submit applications in ONE PDF file to employment.education@queensu.ca addressed to Dr. Lindsay Morcom, Associate Dean, Graduate Studies Faculty of Education.
-The file should be saved using the format last name, first name.
-Only those applicant(s) who will be offered a Graduate Teaching Fellowship will be contacted.
+Submit applications in one PDF file to employment.education@queensu.ca addressed to Dr. Lindsay Morcom, Associate Dean, Graduate Studies, Faculty of Education.
+The file should be saved using the format Last Name, First Name.
+Only those applicants who will be offered a Graduate Teaching Fellowship will be contacted.

 A complete application consists of: